ManikSinghSarmaal/ManikSinghSarmaal/README.md

 🏞️ Hiking up mountains, because who needs elevators when you have legs?<br>
 📸 Capturing memories, or as I like to call it, "creating evidence for my future biographer"<br>
-🍔 Conducting extensive research on the perfect burger-to-fries ratio (it's a tough job, but someone's gotta do it) 🎵 Vibing to tunes that make even my neural networks want to dance
+🍔 Conducting extensive research on the perfect burger-to-fries ratio (it's a tough job, but someone's gotta do it)<br>
+🎵 Vibing to tunes that make even my neural networks want to dance

 Want to know more?
 Let's connect!
-I promise I won't try to classify you as a cat or a hot dog. 😉 P.S.
-If you see me talking to trees, don't worry – I'm just practicing my branching algorithms!
+I promise I won't try to classify you as a cat or a hot dog. 😉

 ## Socials: